 i.
-In-Person: Chinworth Building, Student Life Office

-ii.
-Virtually: Manchester University Microsoft Teams/Manchester University Zoom iii.
+In-Person: Chinworth Building, Student Life Office ii.
+Virtually: Manchester University Microsoft Teams iii.
 ReportIT: http://forms.manchester.edu/title9 iv.
-Phone: 260-982-5721

-.
-Email: aigoetcheus@manchester.edu
+Phone: 260-982-5417 v.
+Email: ejwebb@manchester.edu

 C. Making a report to Manchester University and to law enforcement are mutually exclusive events.
 Making a report to the University does not preclude the individual from filing a report of a crime with law enforcement nor does it extend time limits that may apply in criminal processes.
 Filing a report with law enforcement is not a prerequisite of making a report with the University.
 However, individuals may request assistance from the Title IX Coordinator or designee to notify law enforcement.